quicktext/qql/book/features.md

 The QQL **doesn't support keyword 'LIKE'** because the querying mechanism is similar to K-V querying.

-If you want to sort the data, you need index the data by the model statement firstly.
+If you want to sort the data, you need index the data firstly then load the model.

 ## Additional keywords of the Quicktext Query Language (QQL)